jazlab/Maze_Task_2022/README.md

 $ pip install seaborn
 ```

 The model-training code is located in `gazeRN.py`.
+This file can be run with
+the command `$ python gazeRNN.py`.
 The plotting code for post-training analysis is found in `compare.py` and `metric_plots.py`.
 The stimulus generation code is found in `layered_maze_lib`.